vecnavium-pm-pl/VecnaLeaderboards/README.md

 # Planned features

-• [] Database support for player statistics cross server saves.

 • [] Top money leaderboard (EconomyAPI)

 • [] Top kill streaks leaderboard and announcements for kill streaks.

 • [] Leaderboard setup being in a UI Form.
 (Maybe)

-• [] Player levels & rewards based on kill amounts
+• [] Player levels & rewards based on kill amounts.

-• [] KDR Player Statistics & Leaderboard
+• [] KDR Player Statistics & Leaderboard.

-• [] Ability to configure the Player Statistics
+• [] Player Levels leaderboard & Player Statistics

+Have other suggestions?
+Let me know in the [Support Discord](https://discord.gg/jWFB56RqUN) or Create an [Issue](https://github.com/Vecnavium/VecnaLeaderboards/issues/new) about your suggestion!

 # Commands & Permissions